 - Attack Drones: Cerberus' "Machinegun Pods" and Cerberus Ignite Form G's "Raygun Pods" are a wire-guided variant.

-- Catch Phrase: "Discharge!" and "Ignition!"
+- Character Catchphrase: "Discharge!" and "Ignition!"

 - Chest Blaster: Garmraid Blaze Form G's "Terminus Blaster" and "Execution Raid"

-- Color-Coded for Your Convenience: Hugo's color scheme is red, with his first Leitmotif being "Burning Red", just to drive the point home.
+- Color-Coded for Your Convenience: Hugo's color scheme is predominantly red, with his first Leitmotif being "Burning Red", just to drive the point home.
 While he doesn't quite like the color, the song name also fits as he's Hot-Blooded.